jurf/jurf.github.io/_posts/2022-11-02-budget-ergonomics-workspace-life.md

 ---
-title: "Budget ergonomics, part 2: Workplace & lifestyle"
+title: "Improving your workspace ergonomics on a budget"
 layout: post

 series: ergonomics
-series_title: Workplace & lifestyle
 series_note: There is one last thing to tackle – a better keyboard.
 But that is a story for another time.
+series_suffix: " on <strong>budget ergonomics</strong>"
 ---

-In [part 1]({% post_url 2022-03-29-budget-ergonomics-mice %}), I gave my reviews for different mice I tried to alleviate my forearm pain.
+In [part 1]({% post_url 2022-03-29-budget-ergonomics-mice %}), I gave my reviews for different ergonomic mice I tried to alleviate my forearm pain.
 However, ergonomics is a much broader topic than just mice, even though they caused the most pain for me.

 ## C-Tech Ergo KB-113E